 Everyone involved even tangentially in software development has heard the word “agile.”
 The C-suite executives might say “we need to become more agile” or “is that vendor more agile than the others?”
-It’s a common word in this realm, but what does it really mean, and how is it achieved?
+It’s a common word in this realm, but what does it really mean, how is it achieved, and what should companies consider before adopting agile?
 Agile is essentially a set of principles for the organization.
 As the company makes decisions about its technology and processes, it can check those decisions against the agile philosophy to make sure there’s alignment.
 Over time, the idea is for the entire team to lean towards the “agile” way of doing things, which might include how to dynamically respond to changing conditions and the need for software that improves the user experience.

 The idea of “agility” has spread beyond its roots in software development to become a methodology that’s followed by all sorts of companies and departments.